 Genting Dream accidents and incidents

-CruiseMapper's Genting Dream cruise ship accidents, incidents and law news reports relate to a 3400-passenger vessel owned by Dream Cruises.
+CruiseMapper's Genting Dream cruise ship accidents, incidents and law news reports relate to a 3400-passenger vessel owned by Genting Cruise Lines (Dream Cruises).
 Our Genting Dream accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.

 - propulsion / power loss - 2018 (Singapore Strait)

-May 2, 2018, the 3-night cruise from Singapore to Port Klang (Kuala Lumpur, Malaysia) was cancelled due to propulsion problems.
-The ship was returniing back to Singapore from a 3-night Phuket Thailand cruise when experienced technical issues and had to be assisted to port by 4 tugboats.
+May 2, 2018, the 3-night cruise from Singapore to Port Klang (Kuala Lumpur, Malaysia) was canceled due to propulsion problems.
+The ship was returning back to Singapore from a 3-night Phuket Thailand cruise when experienced technical issues and had to be assisted to port by 4 tugboats.

 As compensation, affected passengers received full refunds plus complimentary 2-night weekday cruise (offer valid until November 30, 2018) plus complimentary USD 200 future Dream Cruises booking credit.
-At the cruise terminal the company arranged for complimentary light refreshments, hotel and transportation arrangements for all affected by the cancellation passengers, plus rebooking flights (for international travellers).
+At the cruise terminal, the company arranged for complimentary light refreshments, hotel and transportation arrangements for all affected by the cancellation passengers, plus rebooking flights (for international travelers).